revilowaldow/BITC/Sessions/2026/This is your ~Life~ Wizard.md

 |1|I've changed from my past, and I work to live up to my new path.
 (Balance, Throne)|
 Event occurs
 New path of vengeance upon captor
-Perhaps originally willing but my changed
+Perhaps originally willing but may have changed after undergoing osteomorphesis